 Inquiries regarding the Automated Import Reference System (AIRS) can be sent to:

-Inquiries regarding CFIA related questions can be sent to:
+Inquiries regarding CFIA transaction related questions can be sent to:

 Senior Systems Analyst